Composting toilet: United States

 Slow composting toilets have been installed by the Green Mountain Club in Vermont's woodlands.
 They employ multiple vaults (called cribs) and a movable building.
 When one of the vaults fills, the building is moved over an empty vault.
 The full vault is left untouched for as long as possible (up to three years) before it is emptied.
 The large surface area and exposure to air currents can cause the pile to dry out.
 To counteract this, signs instruct users to urinate in the toilet.
 The club also uses pit latrines and simple bucket toilets with woodchips and external composting and directs users to urinate in the forest to prevent odiferous anaerobic conditions.

 Worldwide

-Composting toilets with a large composting container (of the type Clivus Multrum and derivations of it) are popular in US, Canada, Australia, New Zealand and Sweden.
+Composting toilets with a large composting container (of the type Clivus Multrum and derivations of it) are popular in US, Canada, Australia, New Zealand, Sweden and Finland.
 They can be bought and installed as commercial products, as designs for self builders or as "design derivatives" which are marketed under various names.
 It has been estimated that approximately 10,000 such toilets might be in use worldwide.

+Use in remote areas

+Composting toilets are widely used in remote locations such as national parks, off-grid cabins, and boats where traditional sewage systems are impractical.
+They offer an environmentally friendly alternative by minimizing water usage and managing waste on-site.